 - Plain whole yogurt or soy yogurt, if desired

-Heat the oil over medium high heat in a stockpot or large saucepan, and then add the diced onion.
-Cook until the onion is soft, and then follow with the garlic.
+Heat the oil over medium high heat in a stockpot or large saucepan, and then add the diced onion, carrot and celery.
+Cook until soft, then follow with the garlic.
 Add the bay leaves and cumin, followed by the lentils.
 Add the stock or water and bullion.
 Bring to a boil, then add the cilantro and parsley stems.
 Turn down the heat and simmer, covered, for 30 minutes.

 Remove the lid from the pot and add the chopped greens.
 Simmer, uncovered, until the greens are tender.
 Stir in the chopped cilantro, and season to taste with more sea salt and freshly ground black pepper.
 Add a bit of lemon juice (and more to your taste, if you like).
+For a little more umami, add a splash of balsamic vinegar or/and tamari.
 Serve with yogurt, if desired.

 * Most of the stock I use in soups is usually a combination of on-the-fly veggie stock and pasta/rice/bean cooking water.
 I also like to pack along a few bullion cubes in my cook kit for extra oompf.
-I love Rapunzel brand because it is all natural, yeast and gluten free, and completely vegan.
+I love Rapunzel brand because it is all natural, yeast and gluten free, and completely vegan; grab the salt-free version if you can.